 Donna Anita Nikolaisen

-Donna hails from Cork.
-Drawn to the magic of the stage from a young age she took her first acting lessons with LAMDA at Monfort College.
-Her love for both music and acting meant that she first stepped on stage in Dublin in ‘Evita’ with The Guinness Players and ‘South Pacific’ with the Pioneer Musical Society.
-Her first dramatic role was that of Margaret in ‘Much Ado About Nothing’ with The Dublin Shakespeare Society.
+Her love for both acting and music meant that she first stepped on a Dublin stage in the musical ‘Evita’ with The Guinness Players and ‘South Pacific’ with the Pioneer Musical Society.
+Her first dramatic role in a play was that of Margaret in ‘Much Ado About Nothing’ with The Dublin Shakespeare Society.

 BSc Business Information Systems (Hon), UCC